pubkey/rxdb/docs-src/replication-graphql.md

     url: 'http://example.com/graphql', // url to the GraphQL endpoint
     pull: {
         queryBuilder: pullQueryBuilder, // the queryBuilder from above
-        modifier: doc => doc // (optional) modifies all pulled documents before they are handeled by RxDB },
+        modifier: doc => doc // (optional) modifies all pulled documents before they are handeled by RxDB.
+Returning null will skip the document.
+    },
     deletedFlag: 'deleted', // the flag which indicates if a pulled document is deleted
     live: true // if this is true, rxdb will watch for ongoing changes and sync them, when false, a one-time-replication will be done